The objectives of CT segmentation in orthopedic surgery are:

 The Magic Wand algorithm is semi-automatic method for image segmentation.
 The user locates a point which lays inside the area to be segmented.
 The algorithm calculates statistics for this location.
 A region growing is performed on surrounding pixels which match the statistics up to some (user-controlled) tolerance.
 This solution is used to segment bones from tissues due to their different gray levels in CT scan.
 However, in cases where the bones density is not uniform, a few iterations may be required until acceptable segmentation is achieved.
 The Magic Wand method gives a good initial solution for bones segmentation.

-Graph-Cuts algorithm is considered nowadays the leading technology for medical segmentation.
+Graph-Cuts algorithm was once considered a satisfying technology for medical segmentation.
 The method is based on Graph Theory applied to image segmentation.
 Each pixel of the image is a node in the graph.
 CT images of bones and tissues are labeled as objects and background.
 The Max-Flow/Min-Cut algorithm is used for optimal pixel labelling.
 The algorithm is started by getting location(s) of bones and background from the user.
 The optimal labeling is based on high gradients – location of the bones contours.
 The downfall of this algorithm is that it does not consider information like bones shape.
 In addition, it requires a good seed.
-It is however widely used and recommended for CT segmentation in orthopedic surgery.
+For this and many other reasons, Graph cuts was never tho only chosen method; today, AI techniques like deep learning are widely used and recommended for CT segmentation in orthopedic surgery.

 This is the second in a series of five articles about Orthopedic Navigation.
 Read the next article about Registration of CT and X-Ray in Orthopedic Surgeries.